Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.2.SDL_App_Icon_Display/index.md

 The exceeded number of concurrent connections for the SDL Apps (max.
 50) registered by the RPC"RegisterAppInterface", the SDL App Icon that over registered will not be displayed on the menu screen.

 The SDL App Icon image is sent by the RPC"PutFile" to the SDL Core from the SDL App, after it is registered by the RPC"RegisterAppInterface".
-Afterwards, the SDL App Icon file name(SDLFileName) is sent by the RPC"SetAppIcon" to the SDL Core from the SDL App .
+Afterwards, the SDL App Icon file name(SDLFileName) is sent by the RPC"SetAppIcon" to the SDL Core from the SDL App.

 ### 3.3.
 Specification for the SDL App Icon Image
 The specifications for the SDL App Icon image that the HU can display: